nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-08-28-review-the-professional-scrum-masters-handbook/index.md

 resourceType: blog
 slug: review-the-professional-scrum-masters-handbook
 aliases:
   - /blog/review-the-professional-scrum-masters-handbook
 tags:
   - scrum
   - scrum-master
 categories:
   - news-and-reviews
-coverImage: nakedalm-experts-professional-scrum-1-1.png
+preview: nakedalm-experts-professional-scrum-1-1.png
 ---

 I was asked recently to review The Professional Scrum Masters Handbook.
 As I read this book there were times that I shouted at it and I almost stopped reading in disgust around chapter 4.